Good and bad human foods: What to feed and what to not feed your dog

 Tobacco

 Tobacco is high on the list of what not to feed your dog.
-Exposure to nicotine in tobacco initially causes low heart and respiratory rates which then change to overstimulation.
-It can ultimately result in the animal’s death.
+Exposure to nicotine in tobacco initially causes low heart and respiratory rates which then change to overstimulation, and can ultimately be fatal.

 Symptoms: uncontrolled urination and/or defecation, tremors, seizures, paralysis